K-Kelsey/HW12_EmployeeTracker/README.md

 ---
 ![MIT license](https://img.shields.io/badge/License-MIT-yellow.svg)(https://opensource.org/licenses/MIT)
 ## INSTRUCTIONS
-This project is designed to take to allow user to create, edit and delete data in an existing database.
+This project is designed to allow the user to view different departments, employees and job roles in a backend application.
+By booting up the application, you will be presented with an interface that allows you to update and add roles, departments and employees to an existing (or new) database.

 ## Table of Contents
 *[Installation:] (#installation)